rizeenf/gallery-ReactTailwind/README.md

 In this project, we learn about :
   - Components
-  - Fetching data from API
+  - Fetching data from API (using fetch)